datopian/playbook/planning-your-day/README.md

 * Gets its own subsection with a heading with the date.
 * Most recent day at the top.
 * Two sections to the daily plan:
-  * Plan for the day (usually done previous night or first thing in the day)
+  * Plan for the day (usually done previous night or first thing in the day).
-  * End of day note including a score
+  * End of day note including a score.
-    * [ ] Percentage of planned tasks that got done + summary score out of 10
+    * Percentage of planned tasks that got done + summary score out of 10.
-    * [ ] Quick retrospective on learnings from the day - what worked and what did not work so well
+    * Quick retrospective on learnings from the day -- what worked and what did not work so well.
-      * [ ] Add major ones to the learnings section
+      * Add major ones to the learnings section.

 :::tip
-You can use todoist or similar todo app for this if you wish.
+You can use Todoist or similar todo app for this if you wish.
 But you must be able to share with your coach or scrum-master.
 :::

 ### Scoring your day

 Points out of 10

-* 3 points for doing prep and analysis (3 out of 3 = perfect, no corrections, on time etc)
+* 3 points for doing prep and analysis (3 out of 3 = perfect, no corrections, on time, etc.)
 * 7 points for performance =
   * 4 points for percentage you got done
   * 3 points for how you felt (you were well and balanced, content, challenged (positively), and not too tired)